IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Recall that the `hello` action above took two parameters: the name of a person, and the place where he or she is from.

 Rather than passing all the parameters to an action every time, you can *bind* certain parameters.
-Let’s bind the `place` parameter above so we have an action that defaults to the place `Vermont, CT`:
+Let's bind the `place` parameter above so we have an action that defaults to the place `Vermont, CT`:

 <pre>
 $ wsk action create helloBindParams hello.js --param place "Vermont, CT"